Singleton Design Pattern in OOPS

 }

-• The Singleton pattern provides centralized access to a shared resource, making it easy to manage and control its usage.
+• Singleton provides centralized access to a shared resource, making it easy to manage its usage.

-• Since there is only one instance of the class created, it saves resources by preventing unnecessary object creation and memory consumption.
+• Since there is only one instance, it saves resources by preventing unnecessary object creation.

-• Implementing the Singleton pattern is straightforward and can be easily integrated into existing systems.
+• Implementing Singleton is straightforward and can be easily integrated into existing systems.

-• The Singleton pattern encourages global state management, making it easier to maintain the consistency of state throughout the system.
+• Singleton encourages global state management, making it easier to maintain the consistency of state throughout the system.

-• The Singleton class violates the Single Responsibility Principle because it is responsible for maintaining its sole instance and it is also responsible for the main role of the class (in the above example, estimating costs).
+• Singleton class violates the Single Responsibility Principle because it is responsible for maintaining its sole instance and also responsible for the main role of the class (in the above example, estimating costs).

 • Subclassing a Singleton class can be tricky because the constructor is private.
 To allow subclassing, we would need to make the constructor public, but then the class wouldn't be a Singleton anymore.
-Even if we make the constructor public, the implementation of the Singleton will still contain static members that will be shared with subclasses, which is often not desirable.
+Even if we make the constructor public, the implementation of the Singleton will still contain static members that will be shared with subclasses.

-• In multi-threaded environments, the Singleton pattern can introduce concurrency issues if it is not implemented correctly.
+• In multi-threaded environments, Singleton can introduce concurrency issues if not implemented correctly.

 • In software systems, logging is a critical function that records system events, errors, and messages.
-A logger object that implements the singleton pattern ensures that there is only one instance of the logger class in the system.
-This will help us to easily maintain and access the log data.
+Here logger object implements the singleton pattern and ensures that there is only one instance of the logger class in the system.

 Conclusion